 You may be surprised that Macbook users rarely use a computer mouse, preferring the built-in touchpad.
 And this solution has a lot of advantages.
 But since we review the devices primarily because of ergonomics, the built-in solutions do not interest us.
 Instead, we are considering external solutions that would work in conjunction with an external keyboard.
+The question is: is apple trackpad ergonomic?
 I strongly advise you to look at the external trackpad Apple Trackpad 2.

 Undoubtedly, it looks great in the interior.
 Clicking is mostly done with a touch, which means that you will not be annoyed by clicks on the mouse buttons.
 There are much less movements of the hands while doing this, than when using the mouse.
 Movements occur most often because of the fingers.
 Also, you do not need to make an effort to click.

 You can also easily use both hands (alternately), what will improve your brain activity by using the other hemisphere of the brain.
 Scrolling pages is very convenient implemented, it works very smoothly.
 The trackpad supports many different gestures.
 Due to this, it is very convenient to work with apps and windows.